Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Preliminaries

 \begin{dfn} A \emph{geodesic triangulation} of $(S, V, d)$ is a triangulation of $(S, V)$ such that all edges are geodesics in $d$. \end{dfn}

 \begin{dfn} Let $\mathcal T$ be a triangulation of $(S, V)$ and $d$ be a cone-metric on $(S, V)$.
-We say that $\mathcal T$ is \emph{realized} by $d$ if there is a geodesic triangulation of $(S, V, d)$ equivalent to $\mathcal T$.
-If $d$ is spherical, then we require additionally that the lengths of all edges are less than $\pi$. \end{dfn}
+We say that $d$ is \emph{$\mc T$-triangulable} if there is a geodesic triangulation of $(S, V, d)$ equivalent to $\mathcal T$.
+If $d$ is spherical, then we require additionally that each triangle is convex, i.e., isometric to a triangle in an open hemisphere. \end{dfn}

-Note that a geodesic path of length $<\pi$ in a spherical cone-metric is isolated, i.e., it has a neighborhood where it is the only geodesic path between its endpoints.
-All geodesic paths are isolated in a Euclidean or a hyperbolic cone-metric.
-Thus, if $\mathcal T$ is realized by $d$, then the realization is unique.
-We remark that not all triples $(S, V, d)$, when $d$ is a spherical cone-metric, realize a triangulation even in a weaker sense, without the edge-lengths condition.
+We remark that not all triples $(S, V, d)$, when $d$ is a spherical cone-metric, admit a geodesic triangulation even without the condition on the convexity of triangles.
 An example is the standard sphere $\S^2$ with $V$ being three points contained in an open hemisphere.
 However, for concave large spherical cone-metrics there are no such obstructions.

-\begin{lm} For each concave large spherical cone-metric $d$ on $(S, V)$ there exists a triangulation $\mathcal T$ of $(S, V)$ realized by $d$. \end{lm}
+\begin{lm} For each concave large spherical cone-metric $d$ on $(S, V)$ there exists a geodesic triangulation $\mathcal T$ of $(S, V, d)$ into convex triangles. \end{lm}

-This was basically shown by Rivin in~\cite{Riv} although he does not formulate the condition on the edge-lengths, but it follows from his proof.
+This was basically shown by Rivin in~\cite{Riv} although he does not formulate the convexity condition on the triangles, but it follows from his proof.
 For surfaces of genus $>1$, which is the case we need, this also follows directly from the Fuchsian version of Theorem~\ref{sch2} due to Schlenker~\cite{Sch5}.
 It says that each concave large spherical cone-metric on $S$ can be realized as the dual metric on the boundary of a Fuchsian manifold of the first kind.
-When we consider the respective dual embedding of the universal cover to $\dS^3$, we see that any equivariant geodesic triangulation refining the face decomposition projects to a triangulation realized by the metric.
+When we consider the respective dual embedding of the universal cover to $\dS^3$, we see that any invariant geodesic triangulation refining the face decomposition projects to a geodesic triangulation of the metric into convex triangles.